Doist/todoist-api-python/README.md

-# todoist-api-python
+# Todoist API Python Client

-A python wrapper for the Todoist REST API.
+This is the official Python API client for the Todoist REST API.

 ### Installation